 If you’re cooking for one, try using a mug for your pasta and it in a bowl.
 This way you can stop the microwave periodically, tip the liquid back in the bowl, give it a stir and set it off once again.

 Once the pasta has been cooked, the rest of the meal should be easy to prepare.
-You don’t have to stick to mac and cheese either.
+You don’t have to stick to mac and cheese either (though you can).
 Other pasta-based meals work well too.

 The trick is to look for meals where the ingredients don’t need much cooking.
 For example, it only takes around 30 seconds of heating to wilt spinach and melt cheese, if the heat of the pasta doesn’t do this on its own.